Volume 8, Issue 2 (5-2021) JROS 2021, 8(2): 107-110 | Back to browse issues page

 In 2015, a 49-year-old man, after high energy trauma, encountered a left tibia fibula fracture with excessive soft tissue damage.
 The patient was transferred to the emergency department.
 The patient also experienced a right femoral fracture that treatment with the plate.
 On the first day of admission, an external fixator was applied to the study patient.
 After 3 days of hospitalization, the patient underwent surgery due to necrotizing fasciitis.
 Furthermore, the anterior and lateral compartments were debridement.
 The reported patient was discharged with a non-functional leg.

 Three years later, the patient was admitted to the infection ward with a fever presentation.
 The clinical examination revealed no sign of the localization of fever.
 The left leg skin was clear and without evidence of fistula.
-The following laboratory studies were performed: Complete Blood Count (CBC); Peripheral Blood Smear (PBS); inflammatory indexes, e.g. Erythrocyte Sedimentation Rate (ESR), C-Reactive Protein (CRP), Serum Protein Electrophoresis (SPEP ); serum chemistry; urine and blood culture; throat and urethral swab; serology for viral hepatitis, Human Immunodeficiency Virus (HIV), and brucellosis infection (
+The following laboratory studies were performed: Complete Blood Count (CBC); Peripheral Blood Smear (PBS); inflammatory indexes, e.g. Erythrocyte Sedimentation Rate (ESR), C-Reactive Protein (CRP), Serum Protein Electrophoresis (SPEP ); serum chemistry; urine and blood culture; throat and urethral swab; serology for viral hepatitis, Human Immunodeficiency Virus (HIV), and brucellosis infection (Table 1).

 After conducting these investigations, the patient dismissed himself to the hospital.
 The patient was re-admitted to the orthopedic ward to rule out osteomyelitis.
-In addition to previous laboratory tests, chest X-ray, left tibia X-ray (
+In addition to previous laboratory tests, chest X-ray, left tibia X-ray (Figure 1), skull radiographic, abdominal ultrasonography, and a total body Computed Tomography (CT) scan was performed in the patient.

 CT scan findings have led the orthopedic surgeon to chronic osteomyelitis.
 Hematologist and infectious disease specialist consultations were also conducted.
 Both experts suggested no evidence of infectious disease or malignancy.
 The patient was transferred to the operating room for below-knee amputation.
-Numerous bone tracts were detected in the patient (
+Numerous bone tracts were detected in the patient (Figure 2).

 The patient’s body temperature was under 38 for 3 days; then, a fever of >40° was generated in him again.